The impact of human activities on marine ecosystems could threaten human well-being.

-The Ocean and Coastal Policy Program at the Nicholas Institute for Environmental Policy Solutions draws on Duke University’s expertise to support policies promoting a healthy ocean for shared prosperity.
+The Ocean and Coastal Policy Program at the Nicholas Institute for Energy, Environment & Sustainability draws on Duke University’s expertise to support policies promoting a healthy ocean for shared prosperity.
 The program serves as a bridge between policy makers around the world and Duke University’s vast natural sciences expertise to support ocean health assessment and policy impact evaluation, social sciences and legal expertise to inform policy formulation and adoption, and finance expertise to leverage resources for policy implementation.

 The program focuses on two broad areas—fisheries and food security and the blue economy and marine ecosystem services—and it provides services in three capacities.
 As an Ocean Science-to-Policy Advisory Facility, it connects Duke’s experts to decision makers through service agreements with secretariats and governments, providing pro bono research support as well as targeted research and advisory services, data gathering, and training opportunities on a cost-recovery basis.
 As an Ocean Conservation Finance and Impact Investment Laboratory, the program helps to develop the success metrics and risk assessment tools necessary to leverage the public and private capital required to meet global and local goals for a healthier ocean.